 ![]() |

-Depictions of the storm god from various ancient near eastern cultures, each featuring the bull motif either as a physical feature or chariot/throne. |
+each featuring the bull motif either as a physical feature or chariot/throne. |

 ![]() |

-Moses smashing the tablets of the Ten Commandments in protest against the Israelites depicting Yahweh as a golden calf. |
+Moses smashed the tablets of the Ten Commandments in protest against the Israelites depicting Yahweh as a golden calf. |

 ![]() |

-Clock wise from left to right: DC comics character Baal-Hadad, the movie statues head, and another picture found on the internet depicting the god Dagon but seemingly inspired by the movie statue. |
+Clockwise from left to right: DC comics character Baal-Hadad, the movie statue's head, and another picture found on the internet depicting the god Dagon but seemingly inspired by the movie statue. |

 Where is he now?